-Animal welfare is also a consideration under the EPBC Act.
-The EPBC Act requires the Government to ensure proposals for the sustainable use of wildlife observe strict welfare requirements.
+Animal welfare considerations are a priority of the EPBC Act.
+The Act allows the Government to ensure proposals for the sustainable use of wildlife observe strict welfare requirements.

 Furthermore all States and Territories have legislation concerning animal welfare matters and are able to prosecute offenders.

-For more information on Australia's wildlife protection measures, contact the Department of Environment and Heritage Community Information Unit on:
+For more information on Australia's wildlife protection measures, contact the Department's Community Information Unit on: